Zygophyseter

-Zygophyseter varolai is an extinct sperm whale that lived during the Tortonian age of the Late Miocene 11.2 to 7.6 million years ago.
-It is known from a single specimen from the Pietra Leccese Formation in Italy.
+Zygophyseter is an extinct genus of sperm whale that lived during the Tortonian age of the Late Miocene 11.2 to 7.6 million years ago.
+The genus contains a single species, Zygophyseter varolai, known from a single specimen from the Pietra Leccese Formation in Italy.
 It was a member of a stem group of fossil macroraptorial sperm whales (often shortened to "raptorial") also including Brygmophyseter, Acrophyseter, and Livyatan.
 It probably grew to be around 6.5 to 7 m in length and shared some characteristics with other raptorials, such as large teeth with tooth enamel that were functional in both the upper and lower jaws which the modern sperm whale (Physeter macrocephalus) lacks.
 It also had a beak, the ability to echolocate prey, and could have probably swum faster than the modern-day sperm whale which can reach 40 kph.
 These were probably used in the capture of large prey, such as large fish, seals, and whales.
 In fact, its common name, the killer sperm whale, refers to its feeding habits that would have had a resemblance to the modern-day killer whale (Orcinus orca).